rarroyo23/axios-mobile-exercise/README.md

 # Axios Mobile Excerise
 Axios has a lot of award-winning journalism, and sometimes it doesn't all fit on one page, so we have to help readers easily find and read the stories they want.
-Your challenge is to build an interface for an app that displays various stories.
+Your challenge is to build an list interface for an app that displays various stories.

 ## Before you start
 We're not trying to get you to work for us for free, so please don't spend than more than 4 hours on this.
 You can write a `TODO` doc that explains how you'd complete any tasks you don't get to.

 ## What You're Building
-Using Axios' own public API, build a mobile app that lists the latest 20 stories.
+Using Axios' own public API, build a mobile app interface that lists the latest 20 stories.

 The application should have the following features: